Kong/kongponents/docs/components/pagination.md

 # Pagination

-KPagination is a component used for pagination.
+KPagination component is a user interface element that allows users to navigate through multiple pages of content in smaller, manageable sections.

 <KPagination :total-count="300"/>